jspaaks/2022-ieee/README.md

 1. Run `fairtally`
 1. Inspect `fairtally` results

 In this part, we'll use an second tool that is installable from PyPI.
-The tool is called fairtally, and is designed to be a wrapper around howfairis.
-It facilitates iterating over a list of repositories, running the howfairis analysis for each one, and collating the results into an interactive Web App.
+The tool is called `fairtally`, and is designed to be a wrapper around `howfairis`.
+It facilitates iterating over a list of repositories, running the `howfairis` analysis for each one, and collating the results into an interactive Web App.

 &#9733; Install `fairtally` into the virtual environment you created previously by: